Epididymal hypertension: What is blue balls and how do you get rid of it?

 How do you get rid of blue balls?

 “The best way to get rid of the discomfort is to either ejaculate or distract yourself by engaging in non-arousing activities,” Dr Young says.
+“You don’t need a partner to relieve blue balls, masturbation alone will be totally fine.”

-Other causes of scrotal pain or discomfort
+Other causes of scrotal pain, discomfort or swelling

 If you experience sudden, severe pain in your testicles seek immediate medical help.
 This could be a sign of testicular torsion.
 Testicular torsion happens when a testicle twists in the scrotum, cutting off the blood supply and causing swelling.
 Unless the condition is treated quickly, the testicle can die.